- Process

 -

-Either remove your location or replace it with the city you’re moving to so you can better your chances of getting a call.
-When you’re going over your resume, make sure it has all of your latest work history and skills relevant to the jobs you’re targeting.
+Consider removing your current location or replacing it with the city you’re moving to, enhancing your chances of attracting employers.
+Review your resume to include your latest work history and skills relevant to your target roles.

 -